My online classes are on Zoom, which is free to download and easy to use.

 - The classes will start promptly on time.
 If you are more than 5 minutes late you will be unable to gain access to the class.

-- When you arrive in the class you need to declare any health issues using the chat facility, so I can accommodate them in my teaching.
+- When you arrive in the class you may want to declare any health issues in a private message to me using the chat facility, so I can accommodate them in my teaching.

 During the class:

 When the class starts I will mute everyone, so if you need to get my attention, please type your question in the chat facility, so I can address your concerns without disturbing others.
 I will reply as soon as possible but may not be able to do so straight away.